 Identity and its impact on the brand image

 A brand creates an identity.
-Identity and image are expressed through the essence of the brand and several leading associations.
-Sometimes a small change in association can disrupt and weaken the entire image of a brand's identity, and thus its market power.
-Strong brands can do more, weaker ones can do less.
-But even the strongest brand loses if it enters areas unrelated to its essence.
-Excessive brand expansion may lead to the weakening and ultimately dilution of the entire concept.
+Identity and image are expressed through the brand essence (essence) and a few leading associations.
+Sometimes a small change in an association can disrupt and weaken the whole image brand identityand thus its market power.
+Strong brands can do more, weaker brands less.
+But even the strongest brand loses out if it enters areas unrelated to its essence.
+Overextending the brand can lead to a weakening and ultimately dilution of the whole concept.

 Brand identity - definition